 The first cholera pandemic began in 1816 in India and eventually reached China before receding in 1826.
 In 1829, a second cholera pandemic occurred in Russia.
 This time it marched slowly towards Poland before hitting hard in London where it became known as “King Cholera.”
-Parisians thought they might avoid the cholera pandemic altogether, but, unfortunately, it took its first victim when it reached Paris on 26 March 1832.
+Parisians thought they might avoid cholera in France, but, unfortunately, it took its first victim when it reached Paris on 26 March 1832.

 Three days later, on 29 March, a mid-Lent masked ball was held at the Opera House in Paris.
 Some of the attendees at the ball decided to make light of the disease and appeared dressed as cholera.
 Later that same evening, around midnight, “suddenly … one dancer after the other fell to the ground with shrieks,” and, shortly thereafter, 50 victims were carried to Paris’s Hôtel Dieu Hospital, where a few hours later, many of those victims “were buried in their masquerade clothes.”

-Parisian hospitals then began receiving a steady stream of cholera victims and, on 3 April, an English newspaper reported on the Parisian toll:
+Parisian hospitals then began receiving a steady stream of cholera victims and, on 3 April the Staffordshire Advertiser reported on the Parisian toll:

 “The cholera is increasing in a dreadful manner.
 Yesterday there were 200 near cases and 100 deaths.
 The official reports states, that since Sunday at one o’clock, up to yesterday, there had been 735 cases and 267 deaths.”

-A few weeks it was noted that deaths continued unabated:
+A few weeks later it was noted that deaths continued unabated:

 “The cholera is committing dreadful ravages here – the street are quite deserted; you see alarm and despair in eveyr countenance; the dead carts are going about every hour – you often see two or three taken from the same house.
 The depredations are three times as great as are acknowledged by the public papers.”

-The next day on the 18th of April, a Dublin newspaper wrote, “The cholera … in Paris is a real pestilence.
+The next day on the 18th of April, the Dublin Morning Register wrote, “The cholera … in Paris is a real pestilence.
 From noon on Sunday till the same period on Monday, the cases were 985, and the deaths 556.”
-A third newspaper published an excerpt penned by a Parisian letter writer.
+A third newspaper, the Preston Chronicle, published an excerpt penned by a Parisian letter writer.
 The excerpt was published on 28 April but the letter was dated 15 April:

 “The grave diggers of the cemetery of Montemarte cannot dig graves enough … The sextons have not time to arrange the bodies which are continually arriving in all sorts of vehicles, even in the military hospital wagons.
 The authorities have been obliged to employ the artillery horses from Vincennes, to relieve those employed in the hearses and hackney coaches, no longer able to convey the dead.
 The funerals all take place by night, in frightful rapidity of succession, and it is not uncommon to see layers of carcasses which the grave diggers have no time to cover, busy as they are in measuring the intervals between the full grown bodies in order to fill them up with children and women.
 In the lower parts of the town, near the Place de Greve…the hearses pass from door to door, escorted by the police, who can scarcely prevent the wretched people from fighting for the melancholy privilege of having a dead relation or friend carried to the grave in these more appropriate conveyances, to avoid their being huddled into a humbler vehicle.”

 Cholera soon spread beyond France.
 It arrived in 1832 in New York, Quebec, and Ontario before finally marching across North America and settling on the Pacific coast in 1834.
 As cholera spread from one country to the next, outbreaks of cholera began to recur in cities that had already been decimated.
-For instance, Paris suffered a new outbreak in 1849.
-This time when cholera hit, the Journal des Debats reported the following:
+For instance, Paris suffered a new outbreak in 1849 that caused the Journal des Debats to report the following: